Residential HVAC System and How It Is Different from a Commercial Unit?

 6. Drainage, Ventilation & Exhaust

 Commercial units have a more complex and large drainage system to properly dispose of the large amount of condensate produced as a result of cooling.
-In contrast, home HVAC uses a drain pan that is usually placed outside to remove the relatively small amount of condensate.
+In contrast, home HVAC uses a drain pan placed outside to remove the relatively small amount of condensate.

 The ventilation process of both systems is similar to each other.
 They use ducts and vents to direct the airflow throughout the building.
 The only difference comes in the size of ducts.
 Commercial units have very large air ducts in contrast to residential HVAC.